 by the Agriculture Institute of Canada, paperback, 516 pages.

-Field Guide to Wildflowers by Roger Tory Peterson and
+- Peterson Field Guide to Wildflowers by Roger

-commonly found in agriculture but similarly may
+some species not commonly found in agriculture but similarly may

 - Weeds of California (and other Western States)